hyperboria/docs/notes/dns.md

 - sign up for/generate domains ( if signups are required, we should have a simple API or web interface ( hopefully in a language we all agree on (OR Language agnostic)))

 Would it be possible to have it be a part of cjdns? eg one less step to use? // it kind of is, RAINFLYDNS, but the servers aren't running yet.
 We have 4 people running them, the system requires the cooperation of 13.
 If 8 others want to volunteer, I am willing to be the fifth. cjd gave his 'seal of approval'.

-- That being said, conventional DNS (A LA hypeDNS and paraDNS) is not difficult to set up.
-I've detailed the way to do it http://couch.syrinxist.org/dns <- here for paraDNS
-- When HypeDNS comes back online (supposedly on the weekend when finn isn't in school), I will add instructions for that.
-- It's literally 3 commands (at least on Debian/ubuntu/mint/arch).
-- I am willing to list instructions for OSX or other linux distros, but I am only able to test instructions on distros I run.
-- If you figure out how to do it on anything else, let me know and I'll list it.

 it was proposed (by prurigro) that an address be somehow based upon the owner's cjdns IPV6